HexHive/midas/docs/ae.md

 #### Microbenchmarks

 Running these benchmarks is meaningful only on real hardware, not in a VM.

+> Note: We use the OSBench version available with Phoronix, since it provides us an easy interface to see and compare test results.

 You will need to repeat the following steps for the baseline kernel, and for the midas kernel.